There are so many things I love about Tasmania.

 What’s an insane amount?
 45% of Tasmania is national park.
 45%!
 You might think the state is just a tiny island, but when you think about it, 90,758 square kilometres (35,042 miles) is actually pretty large.
 That’s a crazy amount of national park to explore.

 Take your pick, you have 19 to choose from.
 Hikes, waterfalls, ski slopes, and lakes are all at your fingertips.

 Hobart is the second oldest capital city in Australia, which means it’s filled with a bunch of old buildings from the 1800’s.
 Take a walk around the suburb of Battery Point and swoon at the adorable old houses.

 There are a number of historical buildings you can waltz your way around, including the spooky convict settlement of Port Arthur.
 Ghost tour, anyone?

 5. Animals that you won’t find anywhere else

 I’m sure you’ve heard of Tassie Devil made famous by Looney Tunes, but in reality, the devil looks nothing like it’s cartoon counterpart.
 It’s small and black, and looks somewhat like a large rodent.
 And the noises it makes will have you in fits, seriously.
 It’s hilarious.

-You won’t see gigantic kangaroos here, but wallabies are in abundance – I must have seen at least 4 or 5 of them on my last camping trip alone.
+There are plenty of other Aussie animals here.
+Kangaroos and wallabies are in abundance – I must have seen at least 4 or 5 of them on my last camping trip alone.
 They’ll hop right up to your campsite in an attempt to steal any food you’re not keeping an eye on.

 And that’s only the beginning – Seals, Eagles, Cockatoos, Kookaburras, Wombats, and Penguins can all be seen around Tasmania.